realworldocaml/book/en/compiler-output-formats.md

 together to help with your day-to-day workflow of developing, debugging and deploying applications.

-OCaml has a strong emphasis on static type safety and tries to reject source code that doesn't meet its requirements as early as possible.
-The compiler runs the source code through a series of checks and transformations to accomplish this.
+OCaml has a strong emphasis on static type safety and rejects source code that doesn't meet its requirements as early as possible.
+The compiler does this by running the source code through a series of checks and transformations.
 Each stage performs its job (e.g. type checking, optimization or code generation) and discards some information from the previous stage.
 The final native code output is low-level assembly code that doesn't know anything about the OCaml modules or objects that the compiler started with.

 You don't have to do all this manually, of course.
-The OCaml compiler frontends (`ocamlc` and `ocamlopt`) run through these stages for you, controlled by the command-line options your build system passes to them.
+The compiler frontends (`ocamlc` and `ocamlopt`) run through these stages for you, controlled by the command-line options passed to them.
 Sometimes though, you'll need to dive into the toolchain to hunt down a bug or investigate a performance problem.
 This chapter explains the compiler pipeline in more depth, and the tools you need to help visualise them.

 It's even possible to compile OCaml to run efficiently on foreign environments such as Javascript or the Java Virtual Machine.
 These aren't supported by the